DrafaKiller/EventEmitter-dart/README.md

 And something very important, `events_emitter` allows you to use **type-safe** events, so you can use the same topic for different data types.
 Not having to worry about the wrong type being passed in.

-## GitHub

-The package code is available on Github: [Dart - EventEmitter](https://github.com/DrafaKiller/EventEmitter-dart)

 ## Example

 The `EventEmitter` class can be used by itself or can be extended to create a custom event emitter.